Skip to main content

 • PR Validation: Run only top 5 clients by open rate (e.g., Gmail iOS, Apple Mail, Outlook 365, Yahoo, Samsung Mail).

-• Nightly Full Suite: Execute 30+ clients including legacy Outlook, Lotus Notes, and regional providers.
+• Nightly Full Suite: Execute 30+ clients including legacy Outlook and regional providers.

-• Cost Optimization: Use client_group endpoints to request aggregated reports instead of individual client renders when granular debugging isn't required.
+• Cost Optimization: Use client group configurations to request aggregated reports instead of individual client renders when granular debugging isn't required.

 Production Debugging Checklist